AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 Inhibiting SPARK related pragmas
 ---------------------------------

-SPARK introduces a certain number of pragmas and aspects to aid the developper in writting program contracts and guiding the automatic provers.
+SPARK introduces a certain number of pragmas and aspects to aid the developer in writing program contracts and guiding the automatic provers.
 These are only useful for static proof purposes, and are not used when assessing the coverage of a project during testing.
 As such, the instrumenter ignores those pragmas/aspects, and the compiler must be instructed to disregard them when